taogen-docs/resources-of-learning/#cs-foundations.md

 Unix Programming

+- The UNIX Programming Environment by Brian W. Kernighan
 - **Advanced Programming in the UNIX Environment** (3rd, 2013) by W. Richard Stevens  (**APUE**)
 - **The Design of the UNIX Operating System** (1986) by Maurice J. Bach
 - **The Art of Unix Programming** (2003) by Eric S. Raymond